-16.5 Winning hit or extras
+16.4 Winning hit or extras

-- 16.5.1 As soon as a result is reached as defined in 16.1, 16.2 or 16.3.1, the match is at an end.
+- 16.4.1 As soon as a result is reached as defined in 16.1, 16.2 16.3.1, the match is at an end.
 Nothing that happens thereafter, except as in clause 41.18.2 (Penalty runs), shall be regarded as part of it.
-Note also 16.8. - 16.5.2 The side batting second will have scored enough runs to win only if its total of runs is sufficient without including any runs completed by the batters before the completion of a catch, or the obstruction of a catch, from which the striker could be dismissed. - 16.5.3 If a boundary is scored before the batters have completed sufficient runs to win the match, the whole of the boundary allowance shall be credited to the side's total and, in the case of a hit by the bat, to the striker's score.
+Note also 16.7. - 16.4.2 The side batting last will have scored enough runs to win only if its total of runs is sufficient without including any runs completed by the batsmen before the completion of a catch, or the obstruction of a catch, from which the striker could be dismissed. - 16.4.3 If a boundary is scored before the batsmen have completed sufficient runs to win the match, the whole of the boundary allowance shall be credited to the side's total and, in the case of a hit by the bat, to the striker's score.

-16.6 Statement of result
+16.5 Statement of result

-If the side batting second wins the match without losing all its wickets, the result shall be stated as a win by the number of wickets still to fall and the number of balls remaining in the innings.
-Should the team win with more than 59 balls remaining then it will refer to overs remaining.
+If the side batting last wins the match without losing all its wickets, the result shall be stated as a win by the number of wickets still then to fall.